Judge's homers power Yankees to sweep of Red Sox

 Devers also had an RBI single in Boston's three-run third off Paxton and scored on a fielding error by left fielder Miguel Andujar, who misplayed a single by Bogaerts.
 Christian Vazquez added an RBI single for the Red Sox, who scored more than five runs for the second time this season but fell to 1-10 in their last 11 meetings with the Yankees.

 The Yankees picked up their latest win over Boston despite Paxton struggling again with fastball velocity, averaging 91.5 mph.
 He labored through three innings, allowing five runs (three earned) and seven hits.
+He struck out four and did not walk a batter.
 After King pitched 3 2/3 innings, Adam Ottavino (1-0) threw 1 1/3 scoreless innings, striking out Jackie Bradley Jr. to end the eighth.
 Zack Britton breezed through a hitless ninth and recorded his third save.

 Austin Brice escaped a bases-loaded jam in a 29-pitch first as Boston's opener. --Field Level Media